caldeyy/caldeyy.github.io/README.md

-# Edoardo Calderoni
 Hi!
-My name is Edoardo and I'm an applied math and AI student at Bocconi.
+My name is Edoardo and I'm a Master's student in Applied Mathematics at TU Delft, where I am focusing on Discrete Optimization, Machine Learning and Computational Biology.
+I graduated last summer from Bocconi University, where I studied Mathematical and Computational Sciences for AI.